awsdocs/amazon-glacier-developer-guide/doc_source/api-vault-delete.md

 ## Description<a name="api-vault-delete-description"></a>

 This operation deletes a vault\.
-Amazon S3 Glacier \(Glacier\) will delete a vault only if there are no archives in the vault as per the last inventory and there have been no writes to the vault since the last inventory\.
-If either of these conditions is not satisfied, the vault deletion fails \(that is, the vault is not removed\) and Glacier returns an error\.
+Amazon S3 Glacier \(S3 Glacier\) will delete a vault only if there are no archives in the vault as per the last inventory and there have been no writes to the vault since the last inventory\.
+If either of these conditions is not satisfied, the vault deletion fails \(that is, the vault is not removed\) and S3 Glacier returns an error\.

-You can use the [Describe Vault \(GET vault\)](api-vault-get.md) operation that provides vault information, including the number of archives in the vault; however, the information is based on the vault inventory Glacier last generated\.
+You can use the [Describe Vault \(GET vault\)](api-vault-get.md) operation that provides vault information, including the number of archives in the vault; however, the information is based on the vault inventory S3 Glacier last generated\.

 This operation is idempotent\.